Let’s assume the following scenario:

 A stock-keeping unit or SKU is a number assigned to a product for inventory management purposes.
 The number is a code of letters and numbers that uniquely identifies and lists each product in your inventory.

 Inventory auditing is the process of cross-referencing financial records with physical inventory and records.
-In other words, a SKU is a unique identifier assigned to each product for easier and more efficient record keeping.
+In other words, an SKU number is a unique identifier assigned to each product for easier and more efficient record keeping.

 Good SKU inventory management guarantees a good optimization of your inventory and purchasing levels.
 On the other hand, poor SKU management leads to high inventory holding costs and less available capital.
 There are two ways to manage SKUs: manually or automatically.